 • Black Beans

 • Cooked Rice: Leftover cold rice works best.
-If you don’t any, cook 1 cup dry rice (should make about 3 cups cooked), and once it’s cooked, pour it out onto a baking tray and refrigerate or freeze it until cool.
-Then proceed with recipe as instructed.
+Or cook rice and pour it onto a baking tray and refrigerate or freeze it until cool.

 • Salsa Lizano: Purchase from Amazon, an International Foods Market, or try this homemade version.